On $1$d quadratic Klein-Gordon equations with a potential and symmetries: The remainder terms

-Moving on to $\mathcal{R}_C$ in \eqref{RC}, we first observe that, in view of \eqref{CubicR}-\eqref{CubicRm}, the higher order remainder terms corresponding to $\mathcal{C}^R$ are quartic version of \eqref{FRQ}, and therefore easier to handle (in fact, on can just use integration by parts in the four frequencies).
-The contributions corresponding to $\mathcal{C}^S$, that is, $\mathcal{C}^S(T(g,g),f,f)$ and the other two similar terms, look like a standard four-fold products
+Moving on to $\mathcal{R}_C$ in \eqref{RC}, we first observe that, in view of \eqref{CubicR}-\eqref{CubicRm}, the higher order remainder terms corresponding to $\mathcal{C}^R$ are quartic version of \eqref{FRQ-0}, and therefore easier to handle compare to the quartic terms we discuss below.
+The contributions corresponding to $\mathcal{C}^S$ are, up to a permutation of the inputs, of the form $\mathcal{C}^S(T(g,g),a,b)$ with $a,b = f$ or $g$.
+In view of \eqref{gboot} and the H\"older estimates of Lemma \ref{lemCS}, we see that all these are essentially standard four-fold products of the form

-for some signs $\iota_j$, $j=1,\dots,4$; this is basically a quartic version of $\mathcal{C}^S$.
-To estimate these terms we can use ``commutation identities'' similar to the one in \eqref{Cubotherid} which is used for the main singular cubic term, to distribute the $\partial_\xi$ derivative on the Fourier side.
-Then, using \eqref{dxig}, the a priori bounds \eqref{bootstrap0}, and Lemma \ref{lemCS}, we can obtain the bound
+where $\iota_j$, $j=1,\dots,4$ are signs.
+Note that \eqref{CS4} is a quartic version of $\mathcal{C}^S$.
+Also note that the hardest term if the one with all $g$ inputs, $\mathcal{R}_C[g,g,g,g]$.
+For this, we can substitute one $g$ with $f$ via \eqref{gboot} up to terms that are quintic and easier to estimate, reducing matters to estimating $\mathcal{R}_C[g,g,g,f]$; then, similarly substituting one more $g$ with $f$ we can reduce to $\mathcal{R}_C[g,g,f,f]$.
+To estimate $\mathcal{R}_C[g,g,f,f]$ we can use a ``commutation identity'' similar to the one in \eqref{Cubotherid} which we used for the main singular cubic term.
+In particular, we can distribute the $\partial_\xi$ derivative on the Fourier side and obtain identities analogous to those in \eqref{Cubic2ot5} (with four input function instead of three).
+We can then estimate very similarly to Section \ref{TMSI} using \eqref{dxig}, the a priori bounds \eqref{bootstrap0}, \eqref{dsfL^2} and an identical estimate for $\partial_s g$, arriving at the bound